Host Frequently Asked Questions

 What is the Big Latch On?

-•Connect whānau with support and knowledge available in their communities.
+•Connect whānau with the support and knowledge available in their communities.

 •Connect parents with other parents and act as a conduit for the establishment of peer support groups (particularly in rural areas)

-Yes, you can hold a virtual event if you choose to or if it is the most appropriate type of event for your community.
-For many years the Big Latch On was only held in person, but after 2020 and the COVID-19 pandemic we had to do things differently.
-Whilst we do encourage all Big Latch On participants to try to make it to an in-person event, we appreciate that sometimes this is not possible, which is why we now allow for virtual events.
+Yes, you can hold a virtual event if it is the most appropriate type of event for your community.
+For many years the Big Latch On was only held in person.
+After 2020 and the COVID-19 pandemic we had to do things differently.
+Whilst we do encourage all Big Latch On participants to try to make it to an in-person event, we appreciate that sometimes this is not possible.
 People who cannot make it to an in-person event can also participate in our Brelfie initiative, by taking a picture of themselves feeding (breast, bottle, expressing, SNS etc) and posting/sharing it online with the hashtag #BrelfieNZ and #BigLatchOnNZ.
 These online options are designed to coexist with physical participation, rather than replacing it, as a way of creating more ways for parents to feel supported and connected.

 Here are some considerations, practical ideas and protective measures for hosting a virtual event.